awsdocs/amazon-eks-user-guide/doc_source/security_iam_id-based-policy-examples.md

 To ensure that your IAM entities can still use the Amazon EKS console, create a policy with your own unique name, such as `AmazonEKSAdminPolicy`\.
 Attach the policy to the entities\.
 For more information, see [Adding permissions to a user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html#users_change_permissions-add-console) in the *IAM User Guide*\.

 **Important**
 The following example policy allows an entity to view information on the **Configuration** tab in the console\.
-To view information on the **Overview** and **Workloads** tabs in the AWS Management Console, the entity also needs Kubernetes permissions\.
+To view information on the **Overview** and **Resources** tabs in the AWS Management Console, the entity also needs Kubernetes permissions\.
 For more information, see [Required permissions](view-kubernetes-resources.md#view-kubernetes-resources-permissions)\.

 ```
 {